NQuiros12/challenge_globant_DE/README.md

 pytest test/testing.py
 ```
 ### For the rest of the bonus:
-Regarding the docker part, I have created a dockerfile and docker-compose.yaml file to create a Docker container with a MySQL database and the API running in the same container.
-It exposes localhost:3000 to provide access to the API's features.
+Regarding the docker part, I have created a dockerfile file to create a Docker container with a MySQL database.

 In terms of storing this API in the cloud, I have been exploring free deployment options.
 I found that "Railway" is a good choice, but unfortunately, I don't have time to learn about it and do it.